 Book Week Sponsors

-The Kirkcudbright Book Week Society is being backed by a number of sponsors, to whom we are very grateful.
+Kirkcudbright Book Week 2023 was backed by a number of sponsors, to whom we are very grateful.
 If you or your organisation wishes to be a sponsor, you can contact John Dean at firstname.lastname@example.org or by ringing 07889 554931.

 Kirkcudbright Book Week is being supported by The Galloway Glens Scheme, a suite of projects being undertaken up and down the Ken/Dee Valley, connecting people to their heritage, driving economic activity and supporting sustainable communities.
 The Scheme is funded by the National Lottery Heritage Fund and is supported by a range of partners including Dumfries & Galloway Council, Drax – the owners of the Galloway Hydro Scheme, and the Galloway & Southern Ayrshire UNESCO Biosphere.